Iowa rallies to beat Rutgers 68-62

 BIG PICTURE

 Iowa: The Hawkeyes might have been beaten by every other team in the Big Ten playing like it did on Sunday.
 Because it played Rutgers, Iowa survived.
 But the Hawkeyes have a lot to clean up if they hope to finish anywhere near .500 in the league.
+Still, Iowa coach Fran McCaffery believed the Scarlet Knights have improved a lot under Pikiell. ''They're a different team offensively and a different team defensively...we've got to credit those kids,'' McCaffery said.

 Rutgers: The Scarlet Knights lost their first three Big Ten games by an average of 20.3 points, so this was progress.
 But outside of its trip to Penn State on Feb.
 4, Rutgers doesn't have many realistic chances to snap that Big Ten road losing streak.